saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Lists`.
 When clicked, a sub-menu is revealed with options for :guilabel:`Mailing Lists` and :guilabel:`Mailing List Contacts`.

-Click :guilabel:`Mailing Lists --> Mailing Lists` to see an overview of all mailing lists in the database.
+Click :menuselection:`Mailing Lists --> Mailing Lists` to see an overview of all mailing lists in the database.

 .. image:: mailing_lists_blacklists/mailing-list-main-page.png
    :align: center